slack-ruby/slack-ruby-bot-server/UPGRADING.md

 ### Upgrading to >= 0.4.0

+#### Add giphy to your Gemfile for GIF support

+The dependency on the `giphy` gem was dropped in slack-ruby-bot 0.9.0 and GIFs don't appear by default.
+If you want GIF support, add `gem 'giphy'` to your **Gemfile**.

+See [slack-ruby-bot#89](https://github.com/slack-ruby/slack-ruby-bot/pull/89) for more information.

 #### Changes in Callbacks

 The `SlackRubyBotServer::Service` class used to track services in a `Hash`.
 This is no longer the case.
 Callbacks no longer receive a server object for the team, but the latter is assigned as `team.server`.